alliyah95/project-automata/README.md

 <div align="center">

 # Project Automata

+This was originally developed as part of our Empowerment Technology subject back in senior high school.
 </div>

-This was originally developed as part of our Empowerment Technology subject back in senior high.
-It was one of the things that rekindled my passion for programming and web development.

 <br>